kintone/js-sdk/packages/data-loader/README.md

 When import, it determines the format automatically by the extension of the file (specified by `--file-path` option).
 When export, you can specify the format by specifying `--format` option.

-Here are the detailed format of each file
+Here are the detailed format of each file:

 ### JSON format